In the UK, equity release plans are becoming an increasingly popular part of retirement planning.

 The right equity release plan can be of considerable benefit but independent, specialist legal advice is a must in these circumstances.

-At Ellison Thomas, we have a specialist equity release advisor.
+At ET Law Limited, we have a specialist equity release advisor.
 Gary Bell has many years experience in handling equity release plans and in the past has helped homeowners release some of the equity in their home, to provide either a tax free lump sum, a regular income or on occasion, both.

 Equity Release Explained…

 An equity release scheme allows you to raise money from your property, either as a lump sum or regular income, or both, whilst at the same time giving you, and a partner, the right to remain living in your home until you both die or decide to move out.

 There are two types of equity release scheme available, with several variations on each:

 - The lifetime mortgage scheme: this involves taking out a new loan secured on your home.

 - The home reversion scheme: this involves selling all, or part, of the ownership of your home.